aod1310/AudioToServer_withKivy/README.md

 if you see the logcat with usb debugging, enter below on shell 'buildozer android debug deploy run logcat | grep python.

+To Use BlueTooth Headset.
+Revise 'MainActivity.java' file.

+inside of the file, 'onCreate()' method is existed.

+declare 'AudioManager' and call startBluetoothSco()